Queenless Colony or Supersedure? (UK)

 - No eggs → possible queenless or in transition

 If you see eggs alongside queen cells, the colony is more likely in supersedure or early swarm preparation.
+If you do not see eggs, that does not automatically mean the colony is hopelessly queenless — it may simply be within a normal queen replacement gap.

 Reading the Signs Together